Economics and Management (E/M)

 244, 344 Special Topics (1 course, 1 course) Special topics in Economics/Management studies.
 Content will vary from semester to semester.
 Courses will explore a topic or problem in depth and students will read, discuss and write.
 More than one special topic may be taken.
 Offered occasionally.

 271 Money and Banking (1 course) This is an intermediate level course focused on monetary theory, the money market, banking industry, and financial markets.
 Topics include the money market, monetary policy, nature and role of the central bank, the banking industry, inflation, interest rate, foreign exchange market, aggregate demand and supply, IS-LM model, financial market, theories on financial market, financial structure, financial crisis, financial regulation and international financial system.
 Pre-requisites: E/M-101, E/M-102 and E/M-110.
-Fall and Spring semesters.
+Spring semester, odd years.

 274 U.S. Economic History (1 course) Economic history examines historical questions through the application of economic theory.
 This class will focus on the role of markets, social institutions, and government in the development of the American economy.
-Topics include colonialism, slavery, industrialization, the economic effects of wars, the Great Depression.
+Topics include colonialism, slavery, industrialization, the economic effects of wars, and the Great Depression.
 Course work includes essay exams, a term paper, and other brief writing assignments.
 Prerequisite: E/M-101 E/M-102, and E/M-110.
-WRITD, Spring semester, even years.
+WRITD, Fall semester, odd years.

 286 Economics of Sports (1 course) Sports economics utilizes the tools of economic theory to study sports markets, but also uses sports to shed light on economic concepts that are less easy to observe in other sectors of the economy.
 For example, player statistics provide easily obtainable data on worker productivity that can be applied to labor market theory.
 Also, sports leagues are one of the few legal operating cartels in the U.S., allowing us to observe the effects of monopoly power.
 Topics covered in this class will include: demand for sports, teams and profit, labor markets and unions, league structure and competitive balance, public subsidies for stadiums, and amateur sports.
 Prerequisites: E/M-101, E/M-102 and E/M-110.
 Spring semester, odd years.

 330 Auditing (1 course) This course introduces the student to auditing theory and practice.
 Topics include auditors’ professional responsibilities, auditors’ legal responsibility, evaluation of audit evidence, internal control evaluation, statistical sampling, and audit reports.
-The course includes exercises designed to introduce the student to “real life” auditing decisions.
-Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or E/M-142, MCS-121 or MCS-119, E/M-230, E/M-232, and computer competency.
-Fall semester.
+The course includes exercises designed to introduce the student to real-life auditing decisions.
+Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MCS-142, MCS-121 or MCS-119, E/M-230, E/M-232, and computer competency.
+WRITD, Fall semester.

 337 Advanced Accounting: Consolidations (.5 course) An analysis of accounting for corporations with multiple divisions or subsidiaries.
 Topics covered include the accounting for mergers and acquisitions, consolidated financial statements, segmented financial data, and accounting for foreign operations.
 Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MCS- 142, MCS-121 or MCS-119 and E/M-232.
 Spring semester, second half.